Biostatistics with R

 # This is a simple R script a = 5 b = 6 c = a*b print(c)

-To run this script in R prompt and get the output, type
+To run this script in R prompt and get the output, set the path to the script file and type

 > source("test.r")